AppliedAI-Org/IntelligenceHub.Documentation/docs/ReadMe.md

 #### 3.1 Create a RAG Index

 Use the **Create RAG Index** endpoint to define a new RAG index.
 For example, to create an index named **MyRagIndex**, send a POST request with the required index metadata.
+Azure AI Search pipeline creation is available only to enterprise users; the public service uses a Weaviate backend.

 **HTTP Request:**
 `POST https://yourapi.com/Rag/Index`